DemiJiang/demijiang.github.io/_posts/2020-05-30-fractions-kata-TDD.markdown

 ---
 layout: post
-title:  "Automated integration test"
+title:  "Fractions Kata in TDD"
 date:   2020-05-30 08:21:05 +1000
-categories: Fractions TDD course
+categories: TDD
 ---
 Today I signed off my fractions TDD course.
 The course is showing an approach how to do TDD.
 I have been struggling on how to do TDD then my friend gave